helium/HIP/0040-validator-denylist.md

 Validators do not have to use the same denylist file, or any denylist at all.
 Only if all consensus group members both have a denylist and have matching records for a Hotspot on the denylist would any action be taken.

 When any transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with the reason of `denylist`.

+## Benefits

+1. standard practise for secops is to mitigate (deny), investigate, report and then release a fix, deny is a part of that.
+2. previous reactions via HIP mechanisms are slow, for example Meerkat https://etl.dewi.org/question/518-dapper-hickory-meerkat-timeline shows how much HNT they took between when the HIP was proposed to when it was implemented.
+3. Currently theres a public perception issue that Gamers can get away with it, and the feel is if they're doing it why shouldn't I - something this HIP would stop, both reducing current and future gaming attempts.

+## Drawbacks
+1. Centralisation of control who can't use the network.
+2. Impossible to have 100% proof of gaming, can lead in extreme cases to blocking legitimate coverage.
+3. cost vs reward - the % of the network this targets does not equate to the time needed to investigate and implement.
+4. Improvements to PoC and anti gaming methods to automatically find hacks would be a better solution in the long run.

 ## Open Questions
-[unresolved]: #open-questions

-Who will be on the DeWi committee?
+- Who will be on the DeWi committee?
-Term lengths of those on the committee?
+- Term lengths of those on the committee?
-How many people are on the committee?
+- How many people are on the committee?
-Public voting / selection of members?
+- Public voting / selection of members?
+- How long should the notice period be?

 ## Success Metrics
-[success-metrics]: #success-metrics

 Success here means that a Hotspot address contained on a majority of validators' denylist have their transactions rejected as invalid.